I have a Zivver account

 Placements

-By default, the fields will be placed with the same position and the same size as the corresponding text tag.
-For most use cases, this should be the easiest way to specify the placement.
-To adjust the general size of a field, the font size of the text tag can be increased or decreased.
-The width of the field can be increased by adding more whitespaces to the text tag e.g. {{zvr type=text }}
+To adjust the general size of a field, increase or decrease the font size of the text tag.
+The width of the field can be increased by adding more whitespace to the text tag, e.g. {{zvr type=text }}

 .